I've been a movie enthusiast my whole life and been writing movie reviews for over 15 years.

 4) Zack Snyder’s Justice League (2021)

 A marked improvement over the theatrical mixtape that was 2017’s Justice League.
-I guess that’s what happens when you get seventy millions dollars and a four hour running time.
+I guess that’s what happens when you get seventy million dollars and a four hour running time.
 The Snyder Cut has a better villain presence and better character development.
 Of course, you’d expect that with a (say it with me) a four hour running time.
 Was the online vitriol ultimately worth it?
 Not really, but at least you get to spend a sixth of a day watching slow motion.

 5) 300 (2007)